top of page

 Complementary Therapy Volunteers*

 We are currently looking to recruit new volunteers to support our Complementary Therapy Program.
-We are looking for skilled practitioners with formal training in massage therapy, reiki, therapeutic touch, meditation, reflexology.
-We hope to offer these therapies in collaboration with regulated health care providers as a supportive adjunct to the palliative care plan in support of physical, psychological and spiritual well being.
+We are looking for skilled practitioners with formal training in massage therapy, reiki, therapeutic touch, meditation, and reflexology.
+We hope to offer these therapies in collaboration with regulated healthcare providers as a supportive adjunct to the palliative care plan in support of physical, psychological and spiritual well-being.

 Fundraising & Community Awareness